SCHOOL OF MUSIC

 Areas of study include:

-cello, flute, guitar, oboe, percussion, piano, piccolo, violin and voice
+cello, flute, guitar, percussion, piano, piccolo, ukulele, violin and voice

 Lessons length 30, 45 & 60 minutes.